CPK Insurance

 • Commercial auto liability minimums in South Dakota are $25,000/$50,000/$25,000, so any contractor vehicle used for hauling tools, site visits, or material runs should be reviewed against those limits.

-• South Dakota requires businesses to maintain proof of general liability coverage for most commercial leases, so certificate needs may come up when you rent office, shop, or yard space.
+• Most commercial leases in South Dakota require proof of general liability coverage, so certificate needs may come up when you rent office, shop, or yard space.

 • Policies should be reviewed for completed operations coverage, since contractors may need documentation that finished work remains addressed after the job is handed over.